JosephKu/urm/README.md

     $ gem install urm

-To install, initialize, and configure **urm** manually, follow these steps:
+Or to install, initialize, and configure **urm** manually, follow these steps:

 Make sure you have a bin/ directory in your home directory, and that it is included in your path: